wr0om/susCoin/README.md

 # susCoin

+## Disclaimer
+This coin is a joke and was done for the sole purpose of learning about the Ethereum network.

+## About
 susCoin (or SUS) is a new and innovative coin that uses the Ethereum network (only the Ropsen test network for now).

 Done in [remix](http://remix.ethereum.org/).